-When a girl needs a pal away from home . . . there's no one like Fran Allison.
-And if you are a teen-ager working with adults, you're mighty fortunate to have a pal like Aunt Fanny.
+When a girl needs a pal away from binne ... there's no one like Fran Allison.
+And if you are a teen ager working with adults, you're mighty fortunate to have a cal like Aunt Fauny.

-Patsy Lee found the friendship and worldly counsel of both Fran Allison and Aunt Fanny in one person when she joined the Breakfast Club.
-Three mornings a week Fran is the beloved sharp-witted character all Breakfast Clubbers know as Aunt Fanny.
-The rest of the time she is her charming natural self - a homemaker and featured glayer on the "Kukla, Fran and Ollie" television show.
+Party Lee found the friendahip and worldly counsel of both fran Allison and Aunt Fanny in one person when she joaned the Breaktass Club.
+Three mornings a week fran is the belowed sharp-witted character all Breakfast Clubbers know as Aunt Fanny.
+The rest of the time she is her charming names self - a bomentaker and featured player on the "Kokla, Fran and Ollis" relevision show.

-In private life, Fran is Mrs. Archie Levington, She has been a Breakfast Glub regular since 1944.
-Previously, she had been a school teacher, a shoir singer and a vocalist on a Waterloo, Iowa, radio station.
-Fran is a native of La-Porte City, Iowa, and is a graduate of Coe College.
+In private life, Fran is Mex.
+Archite Levington.
+She has been a Breakfast Club regular since 1944.
+Previously, the has been a school reacher, a choir singler and a vocalist on a Waterion, lowa, radio station.
+Fran is a narrie of La-Porte City, fewa, and is a graduate of Con College.

-With Fran as her adviser and radio coach, Patsy soon won a place in the hearts of all Breakfast Clubbers.
+With Fran as her adviser and radio coach, Parsy soon woon a place in the hearts of all Breakfast Clubbers.